Robinpig/Note/docs/CS/DB/Redis/memory.md

 ### LRU

 Redis LRU algorithm is not an exact implementation.
 This means that Redis is not able to pick the *best candidate* for eviction, that is, the access that was accessed the furthest in the past.

-Instead it will try to run an approximation of the LRU algorithm, by sampling a small number of keys, and evicting the one that is the best (with the oldest access time) among the sampled keys.
+Instead it will try to run an approximation of the LRU algorithm, by **sampling a small number of keys**, and evicting the one that is the best (with the oldest access time) among the sampled keys.

-However, since Redis 3.0 the algorithm was improved to also take a pool of good candidates for eviction.
-This improved the performance of the algorithm, making it able to approximate more closely the behavior of a real LRU algorithm.

 The reason Redis does not use a true LRU implementation is because it costs more memory.
 However, the approximation is virtually equivalent for an application using Redis.
 In a theoretical LRU implementation we expect that, among the old keys, the first half will be expired.
 The Redis LRU algorithm will instead only *probabilistically* expire the older keys.

 Note that LRU is just a model to predict how likely a given key will be accessed in the future.
 Moreover, if your data access pattern closely resembles the power law, most of the accesses will be in the set of keys the LRU approximated algorithm can handle well.

-In simulations we found that using a power law access pattern, the difference between true LRU and Redis approximation were minimal or non-existent.
+We found that using a power law access pattern, the difference between true LRU and Redis approximation were minimal or non-existent.

-However you can raise the sample size to 10 at the cost of some additional CPU usage to closely approximate true LRU, and check if this makes a difference in your cache misses rate.
+To improve the quality of the LRU approximation we take a set of keys that are good candidate for eviction across performEvictions() calls.
+Entries inside the eviction pool are taken ordered by idle time, putting greater idle times to the right (ascending order).
+When an LFU policy is used instead, a reverse frequency indication is used instead of the idle time, so that we still evict by larger value (larger inverse frequency means to evict keys with the least frequent accesses).
+Empty entries have the key pointer set to NULL.

 ```c
 void initServerConfig(void) {